-In 1776, English physician Matthew Dobson noted there were two types of diabetics: those who perished in as little as five weeks, and those who lasted for decades, but were never cured.1 His was the first classification of diabetes into types 1 and 2.
-In 1889, the first major advance in understanding and treating diabetes occurred when two doctors in Strasbourg, France, discovered that removing the pancreas from a dog led to symptoms of diabetes.
-Just over a decade later, German researcher Georg Zuelzer found injecting extract from the pancreas eased the symptoms of diabetes.2 Then, in 1922, Canadian physician Type 1 diabetes is an autoimmune disease that occurs when the body's immune system mistakenly attacks the pancreas, destroying the beta cells that produce insulin.9 Typically appearing during childhood or adolescence, it is fatal within weeks if left untreated.
+In 1776, English physician Matthew Dobson noted there were two types of diabetics: those who perished in as little as five weeks, and those who lasted for decades, but were never cured.
+His was the first classification of diabetes into types 1 and 2.
+In 1889, the first major advance in understanding and treating diabetes occurred when two doctors in Strasbourg, France,

+Type 1 diabetes is an autoimmune disease that occurs when the body's immune system mistakenly attacks the pancreas, destroying the beta cells that produce insulin.
+Typically appearing during childhood or adolescence, it is fatal within weeks if left untreated.